Wuxi Metro: Line 1

 Line 1 runs north to south for 34.6 km serving 27 stations.
 Most of the route is underground, with only 5 stations and 7 km running on an elevated alignment.
 CSR Zhuzhou supplied 23 six-car trainsets for the line.

 Line 2

 Line 2 runs east to west for 26.3 km with 21 stations (originally 22 stations, but Anzhen station is not opened), with 6.7 km being elevated and the remainder underground.
 CSR Puzhen supplied a fleet of 120m-long six-car Type B metro trains for the line.

 Line 3

 Line 3 runs east to west for 28.5 kilometers (17.7 mi) with 21 stations.
+The entire line is underground.

 Line 4

 Line 4 is 25.4 kilometers in length with 18 stations.
+The entire line is underground.